ansible/awx/docs/auth/tacacsplus.md

 # TACACS+
 [Terminal Access Controller Access-Control System Plus (TACACS+)](https://en.wikipedia.org/wiki/TACACS) is a protocol developed by Cisco to handle remote authentication and related services for networked access control through a centralized server.
 In specific, TACACS+ provides authentication, authorization and accounting (AAA) services.
-Ansible Tower currently utilizes its authentication service.
+AWX currently utilizes its authentication service.

-TACACS+ is configured by Tower configuration and is available under `/api/v2/settings/tacacsplus/`.
+TACACS+ is configured by settings configuration and is available under `/api/v2/settings/tacacsplus/`.
 Here is a typical configuration with every configurable field included:
 ```
 {
     "TACACSPLUS_HOST": "127.0.0.1",